In surprise move, Sheryl Sandberg leaves Facebook after 14 years

 Sandberg will stay on the board of Meta, according to the company.
 Javier Olivan, another executive at the company, will takeover as chief operating officer when Sandberg departs the role this fall.

-Sandberg was a pivotal figure in helping the social network become one of the most dominant social media platforms in the world, with nearly 3 billion users around the world.
+Sandberg was a pivotal figure in helping grow Facebook from a free social network dreamed up in a Harvard dorm to one of the most dominant social media platforms in the world, with nearly 3 billion users around the globe.

+Often referred to as "the adult in the room" during the early days of Facebook's rise, she served as a seasoned No. 2 at company alongside co-founder Mark Zuckerberg, who was leading the company in his early 20s.
+Sandberg arrived at Facebook after years of working as a manager in advertising at Google.

+At Facebook, Sandberg oversaw advertising strategy, hiring, firing and other management issues.
+Zuckerberg once said she "handles things I don't want to," he told the New Yorker in 2011.
+"She's much better at that."

+A Meta spokeswoman said Sandberg's departure is unrelated to reports about the Kotick incident.

+"She was not pushed out or fired," Meta spokeswoman Nkechi Nneji said.

-Beyond serving as the No. 2 at Facebook, Sandberg has become a celebrity author, penning "Lean In," a book that set off a national debate about how women rise through the ranks at companies.
+Beyond serving as the No. 2 at Facebook, Sandberg has become a celebrity author, penning "Lean In," a book that became a touchstone in the push for greater gender equality in the workplace.

 She has also served as the public face of the company as it reeled from crises over the years, including in the months following the Cambridge Analytica scandal over how the data-mining firm breached the personal data of millions of Facebook users in 2014.
 The firm would later assist the 2016 presidential campaign of Donald Trump.